justindallen2025/justindallen2025/README.md

 # Hi, I'm Justin Allen 👋

-**Computer Science @ Georgia Tech | Incoming SWE Intern @ GTRI | Founder of CORE Music Tech**
+**Computer Science @ Georgia Tech | SWE Intern @ GTRI | Founder of Signl Systems**

-I'm a first-year CS student at the Georgia Institute of Technology with a focus on Cybersecurity, Privacy, and Information Internetworks.
+I'm a second year CS student at the Georgia Institute of Technology with a focus on Cybersecurity, Privacy, and Information Internetworks.
 I love exploring how computers interface with the physical world, from embedded computing and audio signal processing to complex networking systems.

 ### 🚀 What I'm Up To
 - 🎒 **Studying:** CS at Georgia Tech (Threads: Info Internetworks & Cybersecurity).
-- 💼 **Incoming SWE Intern:** Joining the Electronic Systems Laboratory (ELSYS) at **GTRI**, building real-world situational awareness tools with C++ and networking protocols.
+- 💼 **SWE Intern:** Working at the Electronic Systems Laboratory (ELSYS) at **GTRI**, building real-world situational awareness tools with C++ and networking protocols.
-- 🎸 **Founder & Researcher:** Leading **CORE Music Tech** via GT's Idea to Prototype (I2P) program.
+- 🎸 **Founder & Researcher:** Leading **Signl Systems** via GT's Idea to Prototype (I2P) program.
 Building a studio-grade digital engine inside electric guitars using ARM Cortex-M7 microcontrollers, C++, and Web Bluetooth API.
 - ⚡ **Recently Built:** An AI-native proactive voice alert microservice using **FastAPI** and **ElevenLabs** at my first hackathon!

 ### 🛠️ Tech Stack & Tools